SOFTS-Coffee hits multi-month lows while raw sugar eases

-LONDON, Oct 10 (Reuters) - Arabica coffee futures on ICE recovered on Tuesday after hitting a nine-month low earlier on favourable weather in Brazil, while robusta coffee plumbed a six-month trough.
+NEW YORK, Oct 10 (Reuters) - Arabica coffee futures on ICE recovered on Tuesday after hitting a nine-month low earlier on favorable weather in Brazil, while robusta coffee plumbed a six-month trough.

 COFFEE

-* Dealers noted favourable weather in Vietnam, where farmers are rushing to pick up early ripen cherries as the harvest begins.
+* Dealers noted favorable weather in Vietnam, where farmers are rushing to pick up early ripen cherries as the harvest begins.

 * Coffee exports from top robusta producer Vietnam fell an annual 8.3% in the first nine months of 2023, government data showed.